Broker Dealer Registration Services

 Standard 11: Books and Records

-- Describe system for maintaining required books and records
+- Describe the system for maintaining required books and records

 - Describe e-mail retention systems to be employed